Hybridhash/FastAPI-HTMX/README.md

 ## To-Do (Future Enhancements)

-- Implement Theming using Flowbite and Tailwind
+- 🎨 Implement Theming using Flowbite and Tailwind
-- Implement a rate limiter to prevent abuse and ensure fair usage
+- 🚦 Implement a rate limiter to prevent abuse and ensure fair usage
-- Integrate MinIO object storage for efficient file saving and management
+- ✅ 📦 Integrate MinIO object storage for efficient file saving and management **[Completed]**
-- Add functionality to allow users to update their passwords
+- 🔑 Add functionality to allow users to update their passwords
-- Implement a password reset feature on the login page
+- 🔄 Implement a password reset feature on the login page
-- Implement rendering of blocks using FastAPI Fragment instead of reloading complete page or partials
+- ⚡ Implement rendering of blocks using FastAPI Fragment instead of reloading complete page or partials **[In Progress]**
-- Develop a logging service to track and analyze user activity
+- 📝 Develop a logging service to track and analyze user activity
-- ✅ 🛡️ Implement CSRF protection to enhance security [Completed]
+- ✅ 🛡️ Implement CSRF protection to enhance security **[Completed]**
-- Integrate Turso database (SQLite) for production use
+- 💾 Integrate Neon database (SQLite) for production use **[In Progress]**
-- Replace HyperScript code with Alpine JS
+- ✅ 🎨 Replace HyperScript code with Alpine JS **[Completed]**
-- Upgrading the boilerplate code to work with Python 12 and HTMX 2
+- 🚀 Upgrading the boilerplate code to work with Python 12 and HTMX 2 **[In Progress]**
-- Fixing the GUI issues appearing in mobile view
+- ✅ 📱 Fixing the GUI issues appearing in mobile view **[Completed]**
-- Add more tests
+- 🧪 Add more tests
-- Wrapper to handle the pydantic models inputs efficiently from front end
+- 🔧 Wrapper to handle the pydantic models inputs efficiently from front end

 ## Demo